THIS POST IS SPONSORED BY

 If you’re not a pumpkin lover or if you can’t find canned pumpkin near you, you can totally make these biscuits with butternut squash, sweet potato, or homemade pumpkin puree.
 Directions for all 3 substitutions are provided in the Recipe Notes, below!

 These pumpkin biscuits aren’t especially sweet & they’re not especially “pumpkin spiced” – exactly why I love them so much!
 I consider them to be savory biscuits, a welcome addition to any holiday menu (breakfast, brunch, lunch, or dinner).

 As a major bonus, everything you need to make these biscuits is available at ALDI!
 ALDI is my absolute favorite place to shop, especially during the holiday season.
 ALDI has the best staples & seasonal items, & I always stock up on baking essentials at ALDI this time of year to ensure I have everything I need for holiday baking.

 Next time you’re at ALDI, be sure to do the same – it’ll mean you can throw together pumpkin biscuits on a whim this fall (& that’s a really good thing if you ask me)!

 Dozens of layers of pure pumpkin goodness. ♡ Read on to learn more about this Pumpkin Biscuits recipe, or jump straight to the recipe & get cookin’!

 The beauty of this pumpkin biscuits recipe is that it leans on baking essentials & a few staple fall ingredients.
-You probably keep most of the ingredients you’ll need on hand this time of year!
+You probably keep most of the ingredients on hand this time of year!

 - All-purpose flour – Plain & simple!
 The Baker’s Corner Flour from ALDI is what I always keep stocked in my pantry.